goharbor/website/docs/administration/configure-authentication/db-auth.md

    ![Enable self-registration](../../../img/new-self-reg.png)

    If you enable the self registration option, users can register themselves in Harbor.
-Self-registration is disabled by default.
+Self-registration is deactivated by default.
 If you enable self-registration, unregistered users can sign up for a Harbor account by clicking **Sign up for an account** in the Harbor log in page.

     ![Enable self-registration](../../../img/self-registration-login.png)